 What do these situations have in common?
 In both of them, you’ll need to calculate return on investment or ROI – a metric that will help you assess project profitability, set the right priorities, and drive effective decision-making.

-Read the article to learn more about ROI in project management, in particular, how to determine ROI, how to interpret the results obtained, and how to maximize it.
+Read the article to learn more about ROI in project management, in particular, how to measure ROI, how to interpret the results obtained, and how to maximize it.

 What Is ROI in Project Management?